Sweetwater's Cyber Week Sales (affiliated) are happening now! Shop deals on all kinds of keyboards, MIDI controllers, accessories, and more.

 How Much Does A Piano Shell Weigh

 The majority of the weight comes from the metal plate and the strings that are inside.
 I would say our shell weighed about 75 pounds when all was said and done.
 It also has heavy-duty wheels that worked extremely well.
-When you a keyboard in it will weigh between 110 and 150 pounds depending on the weight of your keyboard.
+When you a keyboard in it will weigh between 110 and 150 pounds depending on the weight of your keyboards.

 Ease Of Use